Skip to content

 • Target submerged rock and wood.
 Using a hop/stop/shake retrieve.

-Where to Cast In Early Spring
+Where to Cast When Spring Bass Fishing?

 Riprap – Rock often trumps all other bass cover in early spring.
 Riprap at the mouths of murky reservoir tributaries can be a major bass magnet now.
 Bass stack up here to gorge on crawfish, a perfect scenario for a squarebill crankbait.